Sofiaa05/OBSIDIAN-NOTES/CollegeShit/3rd SEM/DAA/UNIT 3.md

 - Set distance[S] to 0 and distance[v] = ∞, where v represents all the other vertices in the graph.

+- Add S to the visited[] array and update the distance of its adjacent nodes using:
+	- d\[v] = d\[u] + w(u,v) if d\[v] < d\[u] + w(u,v).

-- Add S to the visited[] array and find the adjacent vertices of S with the minimum distance.
+- find the adjacent vertices of S with the minimum distance.

 - The adjacent vertex to S, say A, has the minimum distance and is not in the visited array yet.
-A is picked and added to the visited array and the distance of A is changed from ∞ to the assigned distance of A, say d1, where d1 < ∞.
+A is picked and added to the visited array and the distance of A is changed from ∞ to the assigned distance of A (calculated previou step)

 - Repeat the process for the adjacent vertices of the visited vertices until the shortest path spanning tree is formed.
 ### Correctness